Gene Stenger

 Tenor

-Hailed as an “impressive tenor” (New York Times) who sings with “sweet vibrancy” (Cleveland Plain Dealer), Gene Stenger is one of the country’s most called upon Bach specialists who is also heralded for his performances of oratorios by Handel, Haydn, Mendelssohn, and Mozart.
-Mr. Stenger has been a featured soloist with the Virginia Symphony Orchestra, Buffalo Philharmonic, American Classical Orchestra, Colorado Bach Ensemble, Bach Society of St. Louis, Emmanuel Music, Bach Akademie Charlotte, TENET Vocal Artists, the Internationale Bachakademie Stuttgart, the Yale Symphony Orchestra at Carnegie Hall, the Yale Schola Cantorum at Lincoln Center, and the Baldwin Wallace, Carmel, Oregon, and Northeast Pennsylvania Bach Festivals.
-Originally from Pittsburgh, Gene holds degrees from Yale’s School of Music and Institute of Sacred Music, Colorado State University, and Baldwin Wallace University Conservatory of Music.
+Deemed an “impressive tenor” (The New York Times), Gene Stenger is a Bach specialist who is also heralded for his “crisp, clear tenor in action” (Washington Post) of his performances of oratorios by Handel, Haydn, Mendelssohn, and Mozart.
+Mr. Stenger has been a featured soloist with the Virginia Symphony, Buffalo Philharmonic, Charlottesville Symphony, Portland Symphony, American Classical Orchestra, Wisconsin Chamber Orchestra, Baltimore Choral Arts, Resonance Works Pittsburgh, Washington Bach Consort, Bach Choir of Bethlehem, Colorado Bach Ensemble, Bach Society of St. Louis, Bach Akademie Charlotte, Odyssey Opera, Baldwin Wallace University Bach Festival, Northeast Pennsylvania Bach Festival, and the Internationale Bachakadmie Stuttgart.
+Originally from Pittsburgh, Gene holds degrees from Yale University’s School of Music and Institute of Sacred Music, Colorado State University, and Baldwin Wallace University Conservatory of Music.

 This Artist performs in the following events: